 Political upheaval, over-population and poverty in many Asian countries make protection of rare species in the natural population almost impossible.
 Therefore, it is most important to maintain a viable, productive population in captivity of these disappearing forms.

 Fortunately, most species can be propagated successfully in zoos and private collections if a few essential considerations are given priority.
 These include:

-1. Suitable climatic conditions for the species.
+- 1. Suitable climatic conditions for the species.

-2. Proper, adequate environment.
+- 2. Proper, adequate environment.

+- 3. Adequate nutritious diet.